hayeah/react-native-bootcamp-pretraining/index.md

   this.name;
 }

-// Every instance of person would have the `sayHello` method.
+// Every instance of Person would have the `sayHello` method.
 Person.prototype.sayHello = function() {
   console.log("hello, my name is " + this.name);
 }

-// Create an instance of Person using the Peron constructor. var person = new Person();
+// Create an instance of Person using the Person constructor. var person = new Person();

 // Calls person's method.